Select Page

 Think back to elementary school when you learned about a bee’s relationship with a flower.
 Bees collect nectar to feed their colonies while simultaneously spreading pollen from flower to flower.
 The relationship is mutually beneficial.
 Your agreement with your business partner should be the same way.
 Best-case scenario, it goes above and beyond your written contract.

 Both you and your partner should be in it to win it.
-If you’re on the supplier side of the relationship, you should do whatever you can to make sure your product will be as successful as possible.
+If you’re on the supplier side of the relationship, you should do whatever you can to ensure your product will succeed.
 If you’re the retailer, you should try to sell your supplier’s products as best as you possibly can.

-Maybe you both agree to collaborate on marketing, or you develop an advertising campaign together.
+Maybe you both agree to collaborate on marketing or develop an advertising campaign together.
 Just remember, the more you can do to get the right products in front of the right customers, the more sales you’ll have and the happier everyone will be.

 3. Use consignment inventory management software.

-Have you been wondering how in the world you’re going to keep track of all your products, the retailers you’re working with, customers, and sales? inFlow Cloud is our robust inventory management software, and we also have a guide on how you can use inFlow to manage consignment inventory.
+Have you been wondering how in the world you’re going to keep track of all your products, the retailers you’re working with, customers, and sales? inFlow Inventory is our robust inventory management software, and we also have a guide on how to use inFlow to manage consignment inventory.

-The program will help you keep a sharp eye on what you have left in stock and what’s on order.
-You’ll know exactly when it’s time to restock and can do so right inside the program.
+The program will help you closely monitor what you have left in stock and what’s on order.
+You’ll know exactly when to restock and can do so right inside the program.

-Top inFlow Cloud features that help with consignment:
+Top inFlow Inventory features that help with consignment:

 • Inventory management across web, Windows, and mobile